-The radioactive liquid is used as sparingly as possible, and the amount used has been carefully calculated according to your child's weight.
+The radioactive liquid is used as sparingly as possible and the amount used is carefully calculated according to your child's body weight.
 The benefits of this scan far outweigh the small risk from radiation.
-The radiation dose is similar to the radiation that your child receives from natural sources in three months.
+The radiation dose your child will receive is similar to the radiation that he/she would receive from natural sources in a year.